esanchezdevel/todo-app/README.md

 # ToDo Application

 ## Overview
-This is a desktop application built using **Spring Boot** and **JavaFX**.
+Desktop application built using **Spring Boot** and **JavaFX**.
 Its purpose is to help users track their daily tasks and manage various task categories.
 Users can create, edit, and delete categories and tasks, keeping their to-do list organized and efficient.

 ## Features
 The main features of the application include: